layik/layik.github.io/tutorials/datavis/README.md

 I think we all know the sad effect of “flatten the curve”: ![flatten the curve](https://ichef.bbci.co.uk/images/ic/1200x675/p08nwkjh.jpg)

+Getting started:

+> Creating a visualization requires a number of nuanced judgments.
+One
+> must determine which questions to ask, identify the appropriate data,
+> and select effective visual encodings to map data values to graphical
+> features such as position, size, shape, and color.

+\~(Heer, Bostock, and Ogievetsky 2010)

+So:

+  - ask a question
+  - prepare the data
+  - generate a chart

 ## Why R?

 Feel free to go Python, I hope you will find nothing dogmatic